BarryRuan/timeline_build_for_social_event/readme.md

 ## EECS486 Final Project

-To Run the code, you need to first download the dataset from our drive with the following url. https://drive.google.com/open?id=1YmZxEh0iqEf2lhirP8OBlMEr4JV7P4TR
+To Run the code, you need to first download the dataset from our drive with the following url and put it in the same directory as the code base. https://drive.google.com/open?id=1YmZxEh0iqEf2lhirP8OBlMEr4JV7P4TR

  Then set up the environment with the following code.